ATaylorUno/SdetCoE/README.md

 ### Must have

 - A user must be able to log in
-- A user must be able to add their weekly work out plan (exercise selection, sets, rep range)
+- A user must be able to add their Routine (How many days per week, exercise selection, sets, rep range)
-- A user must be able to edit the entered workout plans
+- A user must be able to edit this routine (edit individual workouts)

 ### Should have